rsmnnit/spring-boot-jpa/README.md

 # spring-boot-jpa and Kafka
-Spring boot application using JPA and MySql Database Apache Kafka config
+Spring boot application using JPA and MySql Database

+> Config application.properties file for dataslurce configuration and Kafka configuration

+Apache Kafka config

 # how to setup zookeeper